IceHe/lib/commands/vim.md

 - `xp` Exchange the Current Char and the Next Char
 - `ddp` Exchange the Current Line and the Next Line

+### Copy & Join

+- `⇧ Y` Copy from the cursor to the end of line
+- `⇧ K` Join curren line and next line without breaking

 ### Lower or Upper Case

 - `⇧ ~` Toggle Case & Mv Cursor to Next char